 Every traveler wants a camera with a big zoom to get in close.
 However, zooming in can bring terrible results when applied to travel photos.
 Here is what to watch out for.

 If you use a phone, never zoom in because you would be using digital zoom which will turn out terrible.
-You can only safeky do it on two camera phones like the iPhone 7 and , and even in these cases do not use digital zoom.
-Treat your phone as a fixed lens camera.
+You can only safely do it on two camera phones like the newer iPhones.
+Even in these cases however, do not use digital zoom.
+Treat your phone as a fixed lens camera and you will be fine.

 If you have a camera, remember to steady your camera more as you zoom in more.
 The more you zoom in the steadier your camera must be.
 Zooming in amplifies every little camera shake and if the camera is not steady, your pictures will be blurry.